abubakrhashim/2D_Maze_Game/README.md

 ## Introduction

 This project is a simple maze game implemented in C++ using the Raylib library.
 The game generates a random maze and allows the player to navigate through it to reach the destination cell.
+The maze genertated in this project was first developed in java script using p5 Library, on an online editior, The algorithm used to generate the maze was "Depth First Seacrh", I took help from the video series of [TheCodeTrain](https://www.youtube.com/watch?v=HyK_Q5rrcr4) on youtube,this is a 4 part series , this tutorial is in Java script.

 ## Features